Painful intelligence: What AI can tell us about human suffering: An equation to compute frustration

 The first point to consider is that any quantities affecting reward loss need to be perceived by the agent.
 While the difference between expected reward and the reward actually obtained is, in principle, the basis of suffering, the difference cannot of course cause suffering by itself.
 It has to be computed---that is, perceived---by the agent.
 So, we need to make a connection between limitations in perception and categorization on the one hand, and frustration on the other.
 Due to such limitations, the perception of the actual reward is uncertain and subjective, as explained in Chapter~\ref{perception.ch}.
 Obviously, our expectations are subjective and may be overblown as well.
 Yet, the agent can only compute the reward loss based on its own perceptions, on the information at its disposal.

-The second point is that as with any perception, the level of certainty of the error computation should also be taken into account: If the perception of reward loss is particularly uncertain (say, because it is dark and you cannot see what you get), this should reduce the effect of reward loss.
-It is common sense that if the agent is not at all certain about what happened, it should not make any strong or far-reaching conclusions, and the error signal should not be strong.
+The second point is that as with any perception, the level of certainty of the error computation should also be taken into account: If the perception of reward loss is particularly uncertain (say, because it is dark and you cannot see what you get), that should reduce the effect of reward loss.
+It is common sense that if the agent is not at all certain about what happened, it should not make any strong or far-reaching conclusions, and the error signal should not be strong.\footnote{This intuition will be made more rigorous in footnote~\ref{deltafn} in Chapter~\ref{freedom.ch}.}

-Furthermore, again following general rules governing perception outlined in Chapter~\ref{perception.ch}, the intensity of the perception of reward loss is modulated by the attention paid to it.
+Further following the general rules governing perception outlined in Chapter~\ref{perception.ch}, the intensity of the perception of reward loss is modulated by the attention paid to it.
 Reward loss causes less suffering if little attention is paid to it, for example, when one is distracted by something else---simply because you might not even notice reward loss occurring.
-Paying attention to something may also be necessary for becoming conscious of it.\footnote{See footnote~\ref{attentionconsciousnessfn} in Chapter~\ref{consciousness.ch} for discussion on this connection.} Thus, the amount of attention paid to the reward loss must be included in the equation.
-There are also further related phenomena which change the amount of frustration experienced: we may take the contents of such simulation more or less seriously (Chapter~\ref{consciousness.ch}), and we may find errors acceptable if we are deliberately trying to learn something new.
+Paying attention to something may also be necessary to become conscious of it.\footnote{See footnote~\ref{attentionconsciousnessfn} in Chapter~\ref{consciousness.ch} for discussion on this connection.} Thus, the amount of attention paid to the reward loss must be included in the equation.
+There are further related phenomena that change the amount of frustration experienced.
+For example, we may take the contents of consciousness---the virtual reality or simulation---more or less seriously (Chapter~\ref{consciousness.ch}).
+Furthermore, we may find errors acceptable if we are deliberately trying to learn something new.
 For simplicity, we include these aspects in the term called ``amount of attention'' being paid to the reward loss, since not taking simulation seriously is related to not paying a lot of attention to it.

 The final important point is that error computation can happen many times, in particular in the case of replay or planning, which means we perceive, or rather simulate, the same (possibly imaginary) reward loss again and again (Chapter~\ref{replay.ch}).
-If you replay an event just once in your head, the suffering is multiplied by two, almost.
+For example, if you replay an event just once in your head, the suffering is multiplied by two, almost.